Tamika Hogan

 • Refreshments available

-For me, the Australian landscape isn't just a muse-it's woven into every part of my life.
-From days spent surfing and wandering remote trails, to evenings spent cooking by the campfire-all of it becomes threads in the tapestry of my work.
-With each brushstroke, I aim to reflect this reverence, blending the power of nature with the quiet moments of tranquility it gifts us.
+For Tamika, the Australian landscape isn’t just a muse, it’s woven into every part of her life.
+From days spent surfing and wandering remote trails with her young son, to evenings cooking by the campfire, these lived experiences all become threads in the tapestry of her work.
+With each painting she reflects this deep reverence of for the land she calls home.